 And yes, I realize that was more like three different steps, but its all just prep work.

-Fill up your tank sprayer with water.
+Fill up your garden sprayer with water.
 Nothing else, just plain water.
 Do not fill it so full that it is too heavy to carry across your shoulder while you are on the ladder.
 Yes, I nearly toppled myself over because of that.

 Pump up the pressure on your tank sprayer and aim your nozzle toward the ceiling.
 Begin spraying the water directly onto your popcorn ceiling.
 Wear safety glasses / goggles to keep the water from dripping onto your eyes and eventually the popcorn.
 Do not try to be a rebel and not wear them.
 Take it from me.